-Title: Maintaining the dimensional accuracy of work in the workplace Unit Number: R/650/0888 Learning outcome The learner will be a Assessment criteria The learner can: 1 Ensure the workforce is provided with sufficient clear and accurate information to enable them to position, align or level the work.
+Title: Maintaining the dimensional accuracy of work in the workplace Unit Number: R/650/0888

+Unit Number: R/650/0888 R/650/0888 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 1 Ensure the workforce is provided with sufficient clear and accurate information to enable them to position, align or level the work.
 1.1 Ensure the workforce is provided with clear and accurate dimensional information to enable them to position, align or level the work from at least four of the following: lines levels angles distances curves position setting out points loads centres of gravity.
-1.2 Explain how to provide clear and accurate information on the following dimensional controls: lines levels angles distances curves position setting out points loads centres of gravity.
-1.3 Describe how to ensure the dimensional information is sufficient for the task. checks on the controls have 2 Ensure that organisational checks on the dimensional controls have been carried 2.1 Confirm organisational checks have been carried out on the dimensional controls and are recorded to meet the quality standards of the project. out and recor meet quality s 2.2 Describe how to record and confirm organisational checks have been carried out on the following dimensional controls to meet quality standards of the project: lines levels angles distances curves position setting out points loads centres of gravity.
+1.2 Explain how to provide clear and accurate information on the following dimensional controls: - lines - levels - angles - distances - curves - position - setting out points - loads - centres of gravity.
+1.3 Describe how to ensure the dimensional information is sufficient for the task.
+2 2 Ensure that organisational checks on the dimensional controls have been carried dimensional been carried 2.1 Confirm organisational checks have been carried out on the dimensional controls and are recorded to meet the quality standards of the project. out and record meet quality s Describe how to record and confirm organisational checks have been carried out on the following dimensional controls to meet quality standards of the project: lines levels angles distances curves position setting out points loads centres of gravity.